Generic selectors

 Covenants are binding agreements between two or more parties.
 A covenant is established whenever two or more parties swear oaths to each other to fulfill or perform certain actions, services, or deeds.
 A covenant is the formal record of the oaths made between parties.
 Covenants can be between people or with God.
 Since all oaths are witnessed by and under the jurisdiction of God, all covenants likewise fall under His jurisdiction whether they are with other people or with Him.

-EZEKIEL 16:8 And I passed by you and looked on you, and, behold, your time was the time of love.
-And I spread my skirt over you and covered your nakedness.
-And I swore to you and entered into a covenant with you,” says the Lord GOD.
-“And you became Mine.”
+EZEKIEL 16:8 “When I passed by you again and looked upon you, indeed your time was the time of love; so I spread My wing over you and covered your nakedness.
+Yes, I swore an oath to you and entered into a covenant with you, and you became Mine,” says the Lord GOD.

-PSALM 89:3 “I have made a covenant with My chosen; I have sworn to David My servant,
+PSALM 89:3 “I have made a covenant with My chosen, I have sworn to My servant David:

-EZEKIEL 17:17-18 Neither shall Pharaoh with his mighty army and great company make for him in the war, by casting up mounts, and building forts, to cut off many persons: 18 Seeing he despised the oath by breaking the covenant, when, lo, he had given his hand, and hath done all these things, he shall not escape.
+EZEKIEL 17:17-18 ‘Nor will Pharaoh with his mighty army and great company do anything in the war, when they heap up a siege mound and build a wall to cut off many persons.
+18 ‘Since he despised the oath by breaking the covenant, and in fact gave his hand and still did all these things, he shall not escape.’ “

 The New Covenant is one in which God makes a solemn promise of eternal life (i.e., oath) that He swears by His own name.
-All those who enter into that covenant also swear an oath to love God, love their neighbors, and keep His commandments (Law).
+All those who enter into that covenant also swear an oath to love God and keep His commandments (Law)[20].
 If Jesus Christ had forbidden the swearing of oaths in Matthew 5:34, there could be no New Covenant or any subsequent future resurrection to eternal life.

 But, in fact, all covenants require sworn oaths including those between people, the most common of which are marital covenants.
 Marriage between a man and woman is founded upon a marital covenant established by oaths sworn to each other that are witnessed by God.
 They are solemn promises to love, be faithful, and trust each other until death.